Over 75 Years

 of quality services

-Diamond is a common and contract carrier serving the U.S., Canada and Mexico.
+Diamond is a common and contract carrier serving the U.S. and Canada.

 We are a 100% Owner Operator Company with a Fortune 500 customer base.